 Our website is not intended for persons under the age of 18.
 We do not knowingly collect personal information online from persons in this age group.
 We reserve the right to delete any information identified as having been provided by such persons at our discretion.

-We may update this Privacy Notice from time to time and will take steps to notify you of significant changes.
+We may update this Privacy Notice from time to time.

 - Who we are and how to contact us

 - How we collect personal information

 - What purposes do we use your personal information for

 - The lawful grounds we rely on to use your personal information